optimalprimate/optimalprimate.github.io/_posts/2021-02-03-RetroTV_Build.markdown

 ![retroTV_cutout](/images/retrotv_cutout.jpg)

-A dremel with a routing bit allowed be to carve out a fairly rough groove along the insides of the frame into which the hardboard cutout would slide.
+A dremel with a routing bit was used to carve out a fairly rough groove along the insides of the frame into which the hardboard cutout would slide.

 ### Shelf